Move cursor over the icon to see details.

 Weekly Technical Indicators: [See DUK weekly technical indicators chart]

-The weekly MACD line is below its signal line since December 8, 2017.
+The weekly MACD line is above its signal line since June 22, 2018.
+This is an indication that the medium-term trend is up.
 The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See DUK short-term trend chart]